 We decided to stick with the bedding we’ve had for a few years, mostly because I’m still on the hunt for something “perfect” and I just haven’t found it yet.
 Adding in some fresh textiles around the room though has made the bedding feel fresh and new.
-I stole my mom’s great idea of recovering some throw pillows with colorful Turkish towels, and updated an old armchair with a piece of Caitlin Wilson’s gorgeous fabric.
-We brought the linen texture of the bed into the window treatments, simple roman shades that I picked up at Pottery Barn Kids (they’re cordless so they’re safe for kids!).
+I stole my mom’s great idea of recovering some throw pillows with colorful Turkish towels, and updated an old armchair with a piece of gorgeous over-sized buffalo check fabric.
+We brought the linen texture of the bed into the window treatments, some simple roman shades that are cordless so they’re safe for kids!
 With the wood floors now exposed, we needed a big rug to soften up the room a bit (especially now that Jane is nearly crawling).
 I worked with Raymour and Flanigan to find this Greek key beige rug that fits perfectly in the room, and it has a touch of metallic thread going through it that is hard to see in pictures, but adds a lot of interest.
-Just a few little decorative details were all it took to finish off the space, like a new artwork addition of that preppy blue and white bathing suit print from Grove Street Press in New Orleans, and some old favorites like our Adventure Begins print from our wedding day.
+Just a few little decorative details were all it took to finish off the space, like a new artwork addition of that preppy blue and white bathing suit print, and some old favorites like our Adventure Begins print from our wedding day.

 The project took a lot of time and sweat and a few tears, but it’s now my favorite room in the house.
 I love that we finally have a “grown-up” bedroom that we actually enjoy being in; it’s made it a lot harder to get out of bed in the morning!